Nagarajran/DC-Path-Visualizer/README.md

 Visualizer for DC or any Network Topology

 Very basic python code to create Network topology using NetworkX, matplotlib, mplcursors.
-Have excluded the code to collect the data from various sources to create the network relationships
+Have excluded the code to collect the data from various sources to create the network relationships and health

 It supports
 ------------